dreibh/hipercontracer/README.md

 # Setting Up a Database

 See [src/SQL](https://github.com/dreibh/hipercontracer/tree/master/src/SQL) and [src/NoSQL](https://github.com/dreibh/hipercontracer/tree/master/src/NoSQL) for schema, user and permission setups.
-Use the database of your choice (MariaDB/MySQL, PostgreSQL, MongoDB).
+Create the database of your choice ([MariaDB](https://mariadb.com/)/[MySQL](https://www.mysql.com/), [PostgreSQL](https://www.postgresql.org/), or [MongoDB](https://www.mongodb.com/)).

+Use separate users for importer (import access only), researcher (read-only access to the data) and maintainer (full access), for improved security.

-Hint: All HiPerConTracer tools support TLS setup.
+Hint: The HiPerConTracer tools support Transport Layer Security&nbsp;(TLS) setup.
 It is **strongly** recommended to properly setup TLS for secure access to a database!
 See [src/TestDB](https://github.com/dreibh/hipercontracer/tree/master/src/TestDB) as example; this is the CI test, which includes a full TLS setup with all supported database backends.

 # The HiPerConTracer Importer Tool

 The HiPerConTracer Importer Tool provides the continuous storage of collected measurement data from results files into SQL or NoSQL databases.
 Currently, database backends for [MariaDB](https://mariadb.com/)/[MySQL](https://www.mysql.com/), [PostgreSQL](https://www.postgresql.org/) and [MongoDB](https://www.mongodb.com/) are provided.

-## Write a Configuration File for the Importer
+## Write Configuration Files for the Importer

-See [src/hipercontracer-database.conf](src/hipercontracer-database.conf) for an example.
-Make sure that the database access details are correct, so that the Query tool can connect to the right database and has the required permissions!
+See [src/hipercontracer-importer.conf](src/hipercontracer-importer.conf) (importer configuration) and [src/hipercontracer-database.conf](src/hipercontracer-database.conf) (database configuration) for an examples.
+Make sure that the database access details are correct, so that Importer Tool and Query Tool can connect to the right database and has the required permissions!
 See [src/SQL](https://github.com/dreibh/hipercontracer/tree/master/src/SQL) and [src/NoSQL](https://github.com/dreibh/hipercontracer/tree/master/src/NoSQL) for schema, user and permission setups.
+Use the Database Shell tool to verify access.

 Note: Make sure the "data" directory, as well as the directory for "good" imports and the directory for "bad" (i.e. failed) imports are existing and accessible by the user running the importer!